SXAuroraTSUBASAResearch/aurora-ansible/README.md

 ## Prerequisites

-- CentOS 7.5 is installed to the Aurora you are setting up.
+- CentOS 7.5 is installed into the Aurora you are setting up.
 - The Aurora can access the internet.

 ## Instructions